 - strong desire to help others

 - good listening skills

 - compassion for self and others

 - ability to maintain healthy boundaries

 - thirst for knowledge about health/wellness

 - abilities to problem solve

 - ability to communicate effectively

 - open attitude for diversity, honesty and harmony

 - exceptional personal self-care

 - ability to develop trusting relationships

 - enhanced sensitivity

 - patience

-This is a good place to start the discussion should you decide to call for an interview.
+This is a good place to start the discussion should you decide to apply.

 What's the next step?